Robert J. S. Ross

 Robert J. S. Ross (born 1943) is an American sociologist and activist known for his research on the global garment trade.
 He is a Research Professor in the Department of Sociology and at the Mosakowski Institute for Public Enterprise at Clark University where he has taught since 1972.
 He is the former Director of the International Studies Stream (from 2000 to 2013) and was among the founders of the program in Urban Development and Social Change.
 He is a former Sociology Department Chair.
 He served as the elected Faculty Chair of Clark University from 2000 to 2006.

 Early life

-Ross was born and raised in the Bronx, NY and attended the renowned Bronx High School of Science.
+Ross was born and raised in the Bronx, New York, and attended the renowned Bronx High School of Science.
 He grew up in a Jewish household imbued with social justice values and leftist politics.
 His stepfather, a cutter in the garment industry with a family history of union activism, and his mother, a teacher and social democrat, withdrew from politics out of fear of reprisals during the McCarthy era.

 Ross received a B.A. from the University of Michigan (1963) and an M.A.
 (1966) and a Ph.D.
 (1975) from the University of Chicago.
 During a fellowship year in London, after completing his undergraduate degree, he studied with the distinguished British sociologist and academic Marxist Ralph Miliband.